Bill Hader

-Early life
+Early life and education

-Hader was born in Tulsa, Oklahoma, on June 7, 1978, the son of dance teacher Sherri Renee (née Patton) (b.
-1956) and air cargo company owner, restaurant manager, truck driver, and occasional stand-up comedian William Thomas Hader Sr (b.
+Hader was born in Tulsa, Oklahoma, on June 7, 1978, the son of dance teacher Sherri Renee (née Patton; b.
+1956) and air cargo company owner, restaurant manager, truck driver, and occasional stand-up comedian William Thomas Hader (b.
 1953).
-He has two younger sisters named Katie and Kara.
-His ancestry includes Danish, English, German, and Irish.
-Hader attended Patrick Henry Elementary School, Edison Junior High, and Cascia Hall Preparatory School.
-He grew up with writer Duffy Boudreau, with whom he would later collaborate.
+He has two younger sisters, Katie and Kara.
+His ancestry includes Danish, English, German and Irish.
+He attended Patrick Henry Elementary School, Edison Junior High and Cascia Hall Preparatory School.

+Hader grew up with writer Duffy Boudreau, with whom he later collaborated.
 He says he "had a hard time focusing in class" and "was always joking around".
-With a feeling of not fitting in, he filled his time watching movies and reading.
-He appreciated Monty Python, British comedy, and the films of Woody Allen and Mel Brooks, originally being shown many of these by his father.
+Feeling he did not fit in, Hader filled his time watching movies and reading.
+He appreciated Monty Python, British comedy, and the films of Woody Allen and Mel Brooks, much of which his father showed him.
 He made short films with friends and starred in a school production of The Glass Menagerie.
-He was unable to gain admission to top film schools because of his "abysmal" grades, so he instead enrolled at The Art Institute of Phoenix, and later Scottsdale Community College.
-His first job was as a Christmas tree salesman.
-He also worked as an usher at a Tempe cinema, which allowed him to see films for free, but he was fired for spoiling the ending of Titanic (1997) for unruly viewers.
+He was unable to gain admission to top film schools because of his "abysmal" grades, so he enrolled at The Art Institute of Phoenix, and later Scottsdale Community College.
+Hader's first job was as a Christmas tree salesman.
+He was also an usher at a Tempe cinema, where he could see films for free, but was fired for spoiling the ending of Titanic (1997) for unruly viewers.
 At Scottsdale Community College, he met Nicholas Jasenovec, who later directed Paper Heart (2009).
+In May 2024, Hader gave the commencement speech for Chapman University's graduating class and received an honorary Doctor of Arts degree.

 Career

 1999–2004: Early career

 Hader's aspirations of becoming a filmmaker eventually led him to drop out of college and move to Los Angeles in 1999.
-His parents were supportive of his decision and allowed him to use the money they had saved up for his education to cover his living expenses in Los Angeles.
-He found work as a production assistant (PA) while scouring the back pages of The Hollywood Reporter, and hoped to advance far enough to become an assistant director.
-He spent much of his life as a young man "lonely and underemployed" and filled large amounts of his time by watching movies.
-He regularly worked 18-hour days as a PA, having little time to pursue his creative ambitions.
-He worked as a PA on the documentary Empire of Dreams: The Story of the Star Wars Trilogy (2004) and the feature films James Dean (2001), Spider-Man (2002), and Collateral Damage (2002).
-He also worked as a post-production assistant on the VH1 reality show The Surreal Life (2003–2006).
-He briefly worked as a PA and stage manager on Playboy TV's sexual fantasy show Night Calls, but soon quit as he feared it would disappoint his parents.
+His parents supported his decision, and let him use the money they had saved for his education for his living expenses.
+He found work as a production assistant (PA) while scouring the back pages of The Hollywood Reporter, and hoped to become an assistant director.
+He spent much of his life as a young man "lonely and underemployed" and large amounts of his time watching movies.
+He regularly worked 18-hour days as a PA, leaving little time to pursue his creative ambitions.
+He was a PA on the documentary Empire of Dreams: The Story of the Star Wars Trilogy (2004) and the feature films James Dean (2001), Spider-Man (2002) and Collateral Damage (2002).
+He was also a post-production assistant on the VH1 reality show The Surreal Life (2003–2006).
+He was briefly a PA and stage manager on Playboy TV's sexual fantasy show Night Calls, but soon quit as he feared it would disappoint his parents.
 He eventually quit being a PA altogether after a bad experience while shooting The Scorpion King (2002).